Skip to main content

 World Cup Interlude

-By Football and meta
+By Football, meta

 Once again, things have gone a bit quiet around here but I have been producing some writing for the Internet at Russell Brown’s Public Address blog for the last week or two.
 Hadyn, Peter D and I have been World Cup guest-blogging and you can read my contributions here, here, here and here.
 My final piece, trying to reach some conclusions about the tournament, will appear after the Final is concluded some time next Monday.